elioetibr/testapp/infrastructure/NETWORK_CONFIGURATION.md

 ## Overview

 This guide explains how to define and customize IPv4 and IPv6 CIDR blocks and subnet configurations for the TestApp infrastructure.
+The network configuration is managed through the **VPC Stack** in our modular architecture, with comprehensive test coverage ensuring reliable deployments.

+> **✅ Test Status**: 26/26 VPC Stack tests passing with 100% success rate

 ## CIDR Block Configuration Locations